 How censored internet is dangerous to the LGBTQ+ community

-A surprising number of countries censor their internet in some way, limiting access to social media sites and news sites as well as restricting specific types of content.
-Internet censorship is now considered to be a human rights violation, since the UN Human Rights Council (HRC) stated in 2018 that “the same rights that people have offline must also be protected online, in particular freedom of expression.”
+A surprising number of countries censor their internet in some way, limiting access to social media and news and restricting specific types of content.
+Internet censorship is now considered a human rights violation since the UN Human Rights Council (HRC) stated in 2018 that “the same rights that people have offline must also be protected online, in particular freedom of expression.”

 Controlling access to information and restricting the posting of certain types of content is, therefore, an infringement of free speech and could have a significantly detrimental impact on a community.
 It’s important to consider that internet censorship is often implemented alongside other forms of restrictions and oppression.